 Homemade yogurt should last about 2 weeks in the fridge and may taste best during the first week.
 You can also freeze yogurt for up to 2 months.

-To make your yogurt “Greek” it is easiest done with a dedicated Greek yogurt strainer.
+Making your yogurt “Greek” is done easiest with a dedicated Greek yogurt strainer.
 Simply pour the finished yogurt in, and then refrigerate for 5-24 hours depending on how thick you want the yogurt to be.

 If you don’t have one you can still strain the yogurt using a cheesecloth and regular strainer.
 Line the strainer with cheesecloth and pour in the yogurt.
 Place it over any pot or container to catch the liquid as it strains.
 Or, if you’re dealing with a small amount, you can even use a funnel with a paper coffee filter, also with a container or bowl to catch the whey.